Viral Hepatitis Nursing Support: Patient information sheet

 The South Australian Public Health Act 2011 requires medical practitioners and diagnostic laboratories to notify SA Health of cases (including deaths) suspected of having or diagnosed with specified infections and diseases.
 These infections or diseases are commonly referred to as 'notifiable conditions', and include hepatitis B and hepatitis C.

-From August 2018, the Communicable Disease Control Branch will refer notifications of positive hepatitis C pathology tests to SA Health Viral Hepatitis Clinical Practice Consultants, enabling these specialist nurses to contact diagnosing clinicians and if required, offer support to facilitate the follow up of patients and contacts and the provision of guideline based care.
+From June 2019, the Communicable Disease Control Branch will routinely refer notifications of positive hepatitis B and hepatitis C pathology tests to SA Health Viral Hepatitis Clinical Practice Consultants, enabling these specialist nurses to contact diagnosing clinicians and if required, offer support to facilitate the follow up of patients and contacts and the provision of guideline based care.

 It is important for GPs to follow up the hepatitis C antibody test with a hepatitis C PCR (Polymerase Chain Reaction) test as approximately 25% of people clear the virus naturally.
 Patients who have a positive hepatitis C PCR test have active infection and should receive further assessment.